Lida: Interwar Poland

 During World War I Lida was occupied by German troops.
 In 1919, the Red Army established Bolshevik power.

 Polish troops, under General Józef Adam Lasocki, reached the outskirts of Lida in early March 1919.
 On April 15, they resumed their advance, and on April 17 they captured Lida, a screening operation to the taking of Vilnius.
 On 17 July 1920, the Red Army returned, but it was forced to retreat in August after their defeat at Warsaw.

 On 30 September 1920, Polish and Russian troops fought in and around Lida during the Battle of the Niemen River, as the Soviet 21st Rifle Division tried to assault Polish positions but was repulsed by the 1st Lithuanian-Belarusian Division.
 The Poles took about 10,000 prisoners from the Soviet 3rd Army.

 By the Soviet-Lithuanian Treaty of 1920, Lida was ceded by the Soviets to Lithuania, but the treaty was not recognized by Poland.
 In accordance with 1921 Riga Peace Treaty, the town was awarded to Poland and was a powiat centre in the Nowogródek Voivodeship.
+According to the 1921 Polish census, the population was 65.8% Polish, 32.4% Jewish and 0.98% Belarusian.

 In 1927 were 24 factories in Lida, whose production grew rapidly in 1928.
 A new rubber goods factory started, employing almost 800 people.
 Lida was also an important garrison of the Polish Army, with one infantry division and the 5th Corps of the Polish Air Force stationed there.
 In the 1930s, Lida was extensively expanded, dozens of new streets were built.

-World War II and recent history
+World War II

 In 1939, after the Soviet invasion of Poland, Lida became part of the Byelorussian Soviet Socialist Republic.
-In January 1940, Lida became the centre of Lida Raion, in Baranavichy Voblast.
+In January 1940, Lida became the centre of Lida Raion, in Baranavichy Region.
 From June 1941 to July 1944, it was occupied by German troops, who killed almost 25,149 people.
 On September 18, 1943, the Jewish Community of Lida was rounded up and taken to Majdanek, where they were murdered.
 Only about 200 Lida Jews survived the Holocaust.
 From mid-1944 Lida was occupied by the Soviets again.
 After the war, in 1945, in accordance to the Potsdam Agreement it was taken from Poland and annexed by the Soviet Union.
 Administratively, Lida became part of Grodno Region.

+Recent history

 From the Cold War to 1993, Lida was home to the 1st Guards Bomber Aviation Division of the Soviet Air Force.

+In the 2010s, Ivan Kulesh murdered a number of women in the city.
+He was later executed.